-- our beliefs regarding the market and demand for our products or the component products we resell; - our ability to collect any damages awarded to us under Final Judgment against Samsung Electronics Co., Ltd., Samsung Semiconductor Inc., and Samsung Electronics America Inc. (collectively, "Samsung"); - our ability to develop and launch new products that are attractive to the market and stimulate customer demand for these products; - our plans relating to our intellectual property, including our goals of monetizing, licensing, expanding and defending our patent portfolio; - our expectations and strategies regarding outstanding legal proceedings and patent reexaminations relating to our intellectual property portfolio; - our expectations with respect to any strategic partnerships or other similar relationships we may pursue; - the competitive landscape of our industry; - general market, economic and political conditions; - our business strategies and objectives; - our expectations regarding our future operations and financial position, including revenues, costs and prospects, and our liquidity and capital resources, including cash flows, sufficiency of cash resources, efforts to reduce expenses and the potential for future financings; - our ability to remediate any material weakness, maintain effective internal control over financial reporting; and - the impact of the above factors and other future events on the market price and trading volume of our common stock.
+- our beliefs regarding the market and demand for our products or the component products we resell; - our ability to collect any damages awarded to us, including in our litigation with Samsung Electronics Co., Ltd., Samsung Semiconductor Inc., and Samsung Electronics America Inc. (collectively, "Samsung") and/or in our litigation with Micron Technology, Inc. ("Micron"); - our beliefs and estimates regarding potential intellectual property suits or claims in process under current litigation; - our ability to develop and launch new products that are attractive to the market and stimulate customer demand for these products: - our plans relating to our intellectual property, including our goals of monetizing, licensing, expanding and defending our patent portfolio; - our expectations and strategies regarding outstanding legal proceedings and patent reexaminations relating to our intellectual property portfolio; - our expectations with respect to any strategic partnerships or other similar relationships we may pursue: - the competitive landscape of our industry; - general market, economic and political conditions; - our business strategies and objectives; - our expectations regarding our future operations and financial position, including revenues, costs and prospects, and our liquidity and capital resources, including cash flows, sufficiency of cash resources, efforts to reduce expenses and the potential for future financings; - our ability to remediate any material weakness and maintain effective internal control over financial reporting; and - the impact of the above factors and other future events on the market price and trading volume of our common stock.